Is Incense Harmful? The Facts and the Fiction

 The Bottom Line

-Maintaining great air quality in your home is becoming more and more important.
-So if you want your home to be a cozy, welcoming space with an incredible fragrance, we advise you stick to natural incense solutions and steer clear of synthetic-laden, mass-produced sticks and cones.
+Maintaining great air quality in your home is becoming more and more critical.
+So if you want your home to be a cosy, welcoming space with an incredible fragrance, we advise you to stick to natural incense solutions and steer clear of synthetic-laden, mass-produced sticks and cones.

 Your body, and your furry friends, will thank you!